 COVID-19: Insurance and Securities Licensing Updates

 We have compiled a list of insurance and securities licensing changes, both Prelicensing and Continuing Education related, happening due to the COVID-19 outbreak.
-We will keep this list updated as things change and encourage you to visit the FINRA website and your state's department of insurance website to get more information.
+This post is updated daily as changes are announced by regulators.
+We encourage you to visit the FINRA website and your state's department of insurance website to get more information.